blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [BlynkBlink](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/BlynkBlink/BlynkBlink.ino)

 ### Labeled Value
-Displays incoming data from your sensors or Virtual Pins.
-It is a better version of 'Value Display' as it has a formatting string, so you could format incoming value to any string you want.
+Displays incoming data in a formatted wayt.
+It is a better version of 'Value Display' where you can add suffixes and prefixes on the app side, with no coding on the hardware.

 <img src="https://d1bhbfzxsgnz1o.cloudfront.net/images/display.png" style="width: 77px; height:80px"/>